Jikrebello/GameLore/Lore/Human Races/The Orthodox Cultures/The Sancta Confoederatio/Local Powers/The Borderlands/The Marches/Duchy of Grenzmark/Overview.md

 ### Overview of The Duchy of Grenzmark

-The Duchy of Grenzmark is a frontier realm within the Sancta Confoederatio, marked by its rugged landscapes, rich natural resources, and the indomitable spirit of its people.
+The Duchy of Grenzmark is a frontier realm within the Sancta Confoederatio's Marchionatus Perditorum region, marked by its rugged landscapes, rich natural resources, and the indomitable spirit of its people.
 It stands as a testament to human resilience and the constant battle between civilization and the untamed wilderness.

 #### Geography and Features